SanjeevaRDodlapati/QeMLflow/docs/reports/innovation/REVOLUTIONARY_ENHANCEMENT_ANALYSIS.md

 ## 🎖️ **Conclusion**

-ChemML is positioned to become the **most innovative and powerful computational chemistry framework** in the world.
+QeMLflow is positioned to become the **most innovative and powerful computational chemistry framework** in the world.
 The combination of solid architectural foundation, advanced features, and revolutionary enhancement opportunities creates an unprecedented opportunity for industry leadership.

-**The future of chemistry is computational, and ChemML can lead that future.**
+**The future of chemistry is computational, and QeMLflow can lead that future.**

 ---

 *"The best way to predict the future is to invent it.
-ChemML has the foundation to invent the future of computational chemistry."*
+QeMLflow has the foundation to invent the future of computational chemistry."*